aiida-vasp/aiida-vasp/docs/source/workchains/vasp.rst

 This is the base `VASP`_ workchain, it is designed so that one can perform any single DFT `VASP`_ run.
 The behavior of the calculation, i.e. exactly what kind of run is performed, control values, etc. are controlled via the ``parameters`` inputs.

-The `VaspWorkChain` is the basis that is used to build the rest of the more specialized workchains, e.g. `RelaxWorkChain` to deal with the structural relaxation.
+The :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>` is the basis that is used to build the rest of the more specialized workchains, e.g. `RelaxWorkChain` to deal with the structural relaxation.

 Required inputs
 ^^^^^^^^^^^^^^^

-The `VaspWorkChain` requires a number of inputs, these comprise the minimum set of information to run a `VASP`_ calculation from `AiiDA`_.
+The :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>` requires a number of inputs, these comprise the minimum set of information to run a `VASP`_ calculation from `AiiDA`_.

-* ``code``, type: :py:class:`aiida.orm.nodes.data.Code`.
-Describes the VASP executable and holds a reference to the ``Computer`` instance on which it lives.
+* ``code``, type: :py:class:`aiida.orm.nodes.data.code.installed.InstalledCode`.
+Describes the VASP executable and holds a reference to the :py:class:`Computer<aiida.orm.computers.Computer>` instance on which it lives.
-* ``structure``, type: :py:class:`aiida.orm.nodes.data.structure.StructureData` or :py:class:`aiida.orm.nodes.data.CifData`.
+* ``structure``, type: :py:class:`aiida.orm.nodes.data.structure.StructureData` or :py:class:`aiida.orm.nodes.data.cif.CifData`.
 Describes the structure on which VASP is to be run.
 * ``kpoints``, type: :py:class:`aiida.orm.nodes.data.array.kpoints.KpointsData`.
 The kpoints mesh or path.
 * ``potential_family``, type: :py:class:`aiida.orm.nodes.data.str.Str`.
 The name given to a set of uploaded POTCAR files.
 * ``potential_mapping``, type: :py:class:`aiida.orm.nodes.data.dict.Dict`.
 Dictionary containing an entry for at least every kind name in the ``structure`` input with the full name of the POTCAR from the ``potential_family``.
 Example: ``{'In1': 'In_d', 'In2': 'In_h'}``.